Step Down to Carry On Part 2: Check a Smaller Bag

-Sometimes we overpack for a trip because we’re not entirely sure what we’ll need once we’re there, especially when we’re visiting a new country or region.
-To kick out even more of those “just in case items” you’ll never use (hint: here are 9 items you shouldn’t be packing) — or to make sure you don’t forget something you’ll actually need — focus your packing efforts with a destination list written by someone who’s traveled there before.
+Sometimes we overpack for a trip because we’re not entirely sure what we’ll need once we’re there, especially when we’re visiting a new country.
+To kick out even more of those “just in case items” you’ll never use, and to make sure you don’t forget something you’ll actually need, focus your packing with a destination list written by someone who’s traveled there before.

-Personally, I don’t always pack exactly according to these lists, but use them to adjust the base list I use for every trip.
-I’ll also take a look at Travel Fashion Girl’s packing lists to get a feel for style in different places, since I always hate feeling like I’m the only weirdo wearing a tank top…
+I don’t always pack exactly according to a list.
+I use packing lists to adjust the base, carry on packing list I use for every trip.
+I’ll also take a look at Travel Fashion Girl’s packing lists to get a feel for style in different places since I always hate feeling like I’m the only weirdo wearing a tank top.

-Step Four: Pack for Fewer Days Than You’ll be Traveling
+Step 4: Pack for Fewer Days Than You’ll be Traveling

-For anything over ten days, pack seven days worth of clothes max.
+Even on extended trips, never pack for more than a week.
 You’ll probably have to do laundry on a longer trip like that anyway.
-I set a, hard, 7 pair of underwear rule for myself (and if you’re wondering about the laundry situation, I hand wash them in the shower each morning — it only takes a minute.)
+I set a strict seven pairs of underwear rule for myself.
+If you’re wondering about the laundry situation, I hand wash them in the shower each morning.

 If you’ve already followed our other light packing tips on choosing clothes that are easy to mix and match, focusing on neutral colors, and dressing up outfits with accessories, this little trick is easy to incorporate.